Visible light communication: Pulse-based transmission

-Due to these important implementation advantages, these dimming-capable modulations have been standardized in IEEE 802.15.7, in which are described three modulation techniques: On-Off Keying (OOK), Variable Pulse Position Modulation (VPPM) and Color Shift Keying (CSK).
+Due to these important implementation advantages, these dimming-capable modulations have been standardized in IEEE 802.15.7, in which are described three modulation techniques: on–off keying (OOK), variable pulse position modulation (VPPM) and color-shift keying (CSK).

-On-Off Keying
+On–off keying

-On the On-Off Keying technique, the LED is switched on and off repeatedly, and the symbols are differentiated by the pulse width, with a wider pulse representing the logical high '1', while narrower pulses representing logical low '0'.
-Because the data is encoded on the pulse width, the information sent will affect the dimming level if not corrected: for instance, a bitstream with several high values '1' will appear brighter than a bitstream with several low values '0'.
-In order to fix this problem, the modulation requires a compensation pulse that will be inserted on the data period whenever necessary to equalize the brightness overall.
+On the on–off keying technique, the LED is switched on and off repeatedly, and the symbols are differentiated by the pulse width, with a wider pulse representing the logical high "1", while narrower pulses representing logical low "0".
+Because the data is encoded on the pulse width, the information sent will affect the dimming level if not corrected: for instance, a bitstream with several high values "1" will appear brighter than a bitstream with several low values "0".
+In order to avoid this problem, the modulation requires a compensation pulse that will be inserted on the data period whenever necessary to equalize the brightness overall.
 The lack of this compensation symbol could introduce perceived flickering, which is undesirable.

 Because of the additional compensation pulse, modulating this wave is slightly more complex than modulating the VPPM.
 However, the information encoded on the pulse width is easy to differentiate and decode, so the complexity of the transmitter is balanced by the simplicity of the receiver.

-Variable Pulse Position Modulation
+Variable pulse position modulation

-Variable Pulse Position also switches the LED on and off repeatedly, but encode the symbols on the pulse position inside the data period.
-Whenever the pulse is located at the immediate beginning of the data period, the transmitted symbol is standardized as logical low '0', with logical high '1' being composed of pulses that end with the data period.
+Variable pulse position also switches the LED on and off repeatedly, but encode the symbols on the pulse position inside the data period.
+Whenever the pulse is located at the immediate beginning of the data period, the transmitted symbol is standardized as logical low "0", with logical high "1" being composed of pulses that end with the data period.
 Because the information is encoded at the location of the pulse inside the data period, both pulses can and will have the same width, and thus, no compensation symbol is required.
 Dimming is performed by the transmitting algorithm, that will select the width of the data pulses accordingly.

 The lack of a compensation pulse makes VPPM marginally simpler to encode when compared to OOK.
 However, a slightly more complex demodulation compensates for that simplicity on the VPPM technique.
 This decoding complexity mostly comes from the information being encoded at different rising edges for each symbol, which makes the sampling harder in a microcontroller.
 Additionally, in order to decode the location of a pulse within the data period, the receptor must be somehow synchronized with the transmitter, knowing exactly when a data period starts and how long it lasts.
 These characteristics makes the demodulation of a VPPM signal slightly more difficult to implement.